2010–11 Luxembourg Cup: Round 3

 The sixteen winners of Round 2 will compete in this round, as well as twenty-eight teams from Division 1 (III), which enter the competition in this round.
 The games will be played on 10 October 2010.

 Round 4

 The twenty-two winners of Round 3 will compete in this round, as well as fourteen teams from the Division of Honour (II), which enter the competition in this round.
 The games will be played on 7 November 2010.

 Round 5

 The eighteen winners of Round 4 will compete in this round, as well as the fourteen teams from the National Division, which enter the competition in this round.
 The games will be played on 3 April 2011.

 Round 6

 The sixteen winners of Round 5 compete in this round.
 The games will be played on 22 April 2011.

-Quarterfinals
+Quarter-finals

 The eight winners from Round 6 will compete in the quarterfinals, to be held on 4 May 2011.

-Semifinals
+Semi-finals

 The four quarterfinal winners will compete in the semifinals, to be held on 24 and 25 May 2011.